Meet the Staff

 Clinical Psychologist

 Ms. Jenny Chan is a Registered Clinical Psychologist of the Hong Kong Psychology Society.
 She obtained a MSc in Clinical Psychology from The Chinese University of Hong Kong.
 She has many years of experience working in the Social Welfare Department and psychiatric rehabilitation institution.
 She was an Honorary Clinical Supervisor of the Department of Psychology of The University of Hong Kong and The Chinese University of Hong Kong.
-She has worked extensively with children, adolescents, adults and families.
+She has worked extensively with children, adolescents, adults, elderly and families.
 She is specialized in offering psychological assessment and treatment services for people suffering from depression, anxiety, trauma, adjustment difficulties and parent-child relational problems.

 Jenny is devoted to bring mindfulness into the mainstream through different doors: